Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Recently sun-exposed skin

-Very dark skin tones (depending on laser used—Rosem offers fractional IPL which is safer for a broader range)
+Very dark skin tones (depending on laser used—Rosem offers fractional IPL, which is safer for a broader range)

 Safety and Side Effects